ninadingole/docker-compose-stacks/README.md

-Add Docker & Docker Compose Images
+Docker Compose Images for different stacks
 ---

 ## How to run: